Sm4rtSt1ck/telegram-schedule-bot/readme.md

 - **schedule.py** Module for working with schedules
 - **.env:** File containing the bot token and other settings (not included in the repository for security reasons)
 - **schedule.csv:** CSV file containing the schedule (needs to be edited by the user)
+- **users.csv:** File containing the user groups (not included in the repository for security reasons)

 ### Functions